python-tut/tutorial/basics.md

   - students = 5

 You get the point.
 Also, variables can not be numbers.

+## Printing
+Using the variables from the last section, you'll learn how to print strings:

 ## Math
  Before we begin i'll start by nameing them so you know what they are and they're uses: